-Julia currently serves as Co-Director of Seattle Art Song Society, using her leadership to focus on inclusion, the commissioning of new works, and incorporation of new technologies in performance.
+Julia currently serves as Co-Director of Seattle Art Song Society, using her leadership to focus on community engagement, the commissioning of new works, and incorporation of new technologies in performance.

 With over 20 years’ experience as a soloist on stages around the globe, as well as an insatiable curiosity and drive to help others realize their artistic visions, Julia is expanding her reach to arts advocacy and the production of new works of performing arts.

 Julia holds degrees in Opera Performance from the Royal Northern College of Music in Manchester, England, and Arts and Cultural Management from the Universitat Internacional de Catalunya in Barcelona, Spain.
 She has received awards and accolades from Sarasota Opera, The Opera Foundation, The Miami Music Festival, The Wagner Society of Northern California, and Seattle Opera Guild.